SuperTapood/Cudheart/roadmap.md

 - [ ] compile entire thing into lib or dll file by predefining templates
 - [ ] replace StringType* and ComplexType* with StringPtr and ComplexPtr respectivly
 - [ ] use ifndef and undefine and ifdef and stuff
+- [ ] use std complex and std string instead of complex type and string type
 - [ ] enforce member naming conventions lol
 - [ ] replace the regular array creation with a cuda unified memory allocation (check kernel.cu)
 - [ ] maybe convert all namespaces to classes for easier cuda and c++ swapping?